Chouffy/home_assistant_tgtg/README.md

 # TooGoodToGo items stock as a sensor in Home Assistant

 This aim to show the stock of one or multiple [TooGoodToGo](https://toogoodtogo.com/) item using the [tgtg-python](https://github.com/ahivert/tgtg-python) library.
-Sensor data can be used afterward to generate notifications, history graphs, ...
+Sensor data can be used afterward to generate notifications, history graphs, ....
+Share your best examples in the [Discussion tab](https://github.com/Chouffy/home_assistant_tgtg/discussions)!

 ## Usage